The Yahtzee Manifesto dice logo

 What is a good Yahtzee score?
 It all depends on the player, of course.
 But using a powerfully optimzed computer engine you can expect to score 250 points in about half of your games, making it a good benchmark score to measure your progress.

-You can play Yahtzee online for free at The Yahtzee Manifesto digitial dice game.
+You can play Yahtzee online for free at The Yahtzee Manifesto digital dice game.
 Check out the high scores page to see how you stack up to the competition!
+Will you roll the highest Yahtzee score ever recorded?

 At the other end of the scoring spectrum, the lowest Yahtzee score ever recorded, or even possible, is a paltry five points.
+This score is a consequence of the game's scoring structure and the mandatory scoring of the Chance category.
 It can be a challenge to roll zeros for all scoring categories but it's impossible to do for Chance.
-Only a roll of five Ones for Chance allows a player to plumb the lowest depths of the Yahtzee score card.

 High Score Records